Ngoguey42/configurations/adventures/2021-01-25-ocaml-profiling.md

 TLDR; doesn't work.

-After installing all those xcode and instruments stuff, you will be able to launch a process from xcode's window or using something like that `dune build ./bench/irmin-pack/tree.exe && time xcrun xctrace record --template 'Time Profiler' --launch -- _build/default/bench/irmin-pack/tree.exe --suite slow_trace && open *.trace`.
+After installing all those xcode and instruments stuff, you will be able to launch a command from xcode's window or using something like that `dune build ./bench/irmin-pack/tree.exe && time xcrun xctrace record --template 'Time Profiler' --launch -- _build/default/bench/irmin-pack/tree.exe --suite slow_trace && open *.trace`.

-The generated trace is very dirty, my guess is that the frame pointers are not clean enough for Instruments, and ocaml `+fp` switches are not supported on macos.
+The generated trace is very dirty, my guess is that the frame pointers are not clean enough for Instruments, and ocaml's `+fp` switches are not supported on macos AFAICT.

 Urls:
 - Instruments Tutorial with Swift: Getting Started